lidongzh/FwiFlow.jl/README.md

 ## Misc
 The **TorchFWI** package, which shares the elastic FWI part, can be found [*here*](https://github.com/lidongzh/TorchFWI).
 It may be helpful if one wants to experiment with PyTorch.
+An older version of the repository can be found [*here*](https://github.com/lidongzh/TwoPhaseFlowFWI).
+This repository contains all scripts that generate results in paper 1.

 ## LICENSE